 How Do New Jersey’s No-Fault Car Insurance Rules Work?

 New Jersey is one of 12 states with no-fault car insurance laws requiring every driver to carry personal injury protection (PIP) coverage.
+New Jersey is a no fault state, meaning drivers typically seek compensation from their own insurance company first.
+Filing an insurance claim with your own insurance company is the first step after an accident under the no-fault system.
 When you get into a car wreck in New Jersey, each driver first files a claim through their PIP coverage, regardless of who was at fault — hence the label “no-fault.”
 PIP coverage pays for medical bills, lost income, and other injury expenses after an accident up to policy limits.
 PIP coverage will also pay a death benefit in the event the policyholder dies in an accident.

 Every driver in Newark must carry at least $15,000 in PIP coverage, though many drivers choose to carry the maximum allowable coverage of $250,000.
 Drivers also must have at least $5,000 in property liability coverage, but the law does not require bodily injury liability coverage.
+PIP coverage is designed to cover economic damages such as medical expenses and lost wages.
+Economic damages are tangible and quantifiable losses, while non economic damages, like pain and suffering, are not covered by PIP.
 Note that PIP coverage only covers specific economic losses, like medical bills and lost wages, and won’t cover noneconomic losses, such as pain and suffering.

 Basic vs. Standard Coverage in Newark